ahmadsolehin/PHP-Contact-Form-with-jQuery-AJAX/README.md

 <li> an example contact form for collecting user queries, feedback and etc. </li>

-After client-side validation, these form data will be sent to a PHP page through a jQuery AJAX call.
+<li> After client-side validation, these form data will be sent to a PHP page through a jQuery AJAX call. </li>

 After sending contact email, the PHP page will respond to the AJAX request.